e-biz/handson-react/example2-SeriousWebpack/README.md

 10. Retrieve the `NODE_ENV` environment variable, `process.env`;
 11. When `NODE_ENV` is set to production, create a alias for bundle `lodash` that point to it's minified version in `node_modules`, `lodash/lodash.min.js`;
 12. Install the `uglify-loader` as dev-dependency.
 12. When `NODE_ENV` is set to production, add in the list of loaders the uglify loader.
 BEWARE !
 It MUST be add before babel loader because we only want to uglify our source.
-You can use `splice`.
+You can use `unshift`.
 13. When `NODE_ENV` is set to production, use the `DefinePlugin` in order to define a global variable `NODE_ENV` that contains `production` as value.
 Some library like React use this value in order to exclude test helpers at transpile/compile time.
 14. Modify the npm script `build:prod` in order to set `NODE_ENV` to `production` before the execution of the command.